 When a financial advisor leaves one brokerage firm to become employed by another brokerage firm, the process can be complicated and, if not handled properly, result in damage to the financial advisor’s business and ability to transition and service his/her clients.

 It is important that the financial advisor retain an attorney early in the process to make sure that it is managed properly and that the risk of litigation is minimized, where possible.
-The Wolper Law Firm can assist in the transition process, which is broken down into four main steps:
+The Wolper Law Firm, P.A. can assist in the transition process, which is broken down into four main steps:

 - Review of all contracts, promissory notes, non-compete and non-solicitation agreements, and employee forgivable loans (EFLs) signed by the financial advisor with his/her current brokerage firm;